 Dalaman is a resort on the south-west coast of Turkey, known for its long, dry summers and plenty of sunshine.
-Also known as The Turquoise Coast thanks to its beautiful coves, long sandy beaches and bright blue waters, its backdrop of mountains and valleys is packed with sights to explore.
+It’s also known as The Turquoise Coast thanks to its beautiful coves, long sandy beaches and bright blue waters.
+Its backdrop of mountains and valleys is packed with sights to explore.
 Take your pick!

 Here’s what we love: